 In our joint communiqué issued on 28 February, we made it clear that the talks participants would be those political parties which achieve representation through an elective process, who establish a commitment to exclusively peaceful methods, and have shown that they abide by the democratic process.
 Sinn Fein were not asked to nominate a team for the negotiations on the grounds that there had not been an unequivocal restoration of the IRA ceasefire.
-On the loyalist side, the ceasefire declared by the combined Loyalist Military Command in October 1994 remained in place.
+On the Military Command in October 1994 remained in place.